 The main aim of the project is to understand the population diversity of B. lactucae to help inform integrated pest management (IPM) of LDM.
 To achieve this aim I will examine the pathogen population with simple sequence repeat molecular markers (SSRs) to genotypically profile isolates.
 SSR markers are not diagnostic for specific traits but are a commonly utilised method to get a representation of population diversity.
 We hypothesise that isolates belonging to a common genotye profile will be more phenotypically similar than those with a different genotype.
 Therefore we aim to explore associations between genotype and phenotype and factors including host cultivar, aggressiveness, fungicide sensitivity and location.
 This information will help inform growers to allow better targeted IPM strategies when LDM is encountered.
-Profiling the contemporary pathogen population of B. lactucae will provide information to help inform IPM strategies, especially cultivar selection along with targeted chemical controls and lettuce breeding.
+Profiling the contemporary pathogen population of B. lactucae will provide information to help inform ay has utility in providing early warning of infection to growers for IPM strategies.
+Knowledge of inoculum presence and risk thresholds can provide decision support for the timing and use of chemical control.